niuyafeng777/docs/docs/guide/introduction.md

 # Introduction

-VuePress is a markdown-centered static site generator.
+VuePress is a markdown-centered static site generator (SSG).
 You can write your content (documentations, blogs, etc.) in [Markdown](https://en.wikipedia.org/wiki/Markdown), then VuePress will help you to generate a static site to host them.

 The purpose of creating VuePress was to support the documentation of Vue.js and its sub-projects, but now it has been helping a large amount of users to build their documentation, blogs, and other static sites.